-We recall the definition of a Galton--Watson tree (see, e.g., Athreya and Ney, 1972 \cite{athreya:ney}): every node in the tree has a number of children distributed as $Z$, where $Z\geq 0$ has a fixed distribution.
+We recall the definition of a Galton--Watson tree (see, e.g., Athreya and Ney, 1972 \cite{athreya:ney}): the number of offspring of each node in the tree is random and distributed as $Z$, where $Z\geq 0$ has a fixed distribution.
 All realizations of $Z$ are independent.
 If $\mathbb{E}Z=m<1$, then the expected size of the tree is $1/(1-m)$.
 See, e.g., Lyons and Peres, 2016 \cite{peres}.

 As previously discussed, our splitting procedure can be viewed as a (randomly generated) binary tree of intervals which we will henceforth denote by $T_n$.
-An elegant connection to the theory of branching processes can be established in the case where our data are sampled from a uniform distribution.
-More specifically, one can show that the resulting tree would closely resemble a Galton--Watson tree whose nodes have two children with probability $p_2= \P\{\mathcal{N}(0,1)>\gamma\}:=\Phi(\gamma)$ and no children with probability $p_0=1-p_2$ (where $\mathcal{N}(0,1)$ is a standard normal and $\gamma$ is the parameter chosen in the algorithm, which is assumed to be $\leq 1$ in this section).
+An elegant connection to the theory of branching processes can be established when our data are sampled from a uniform distribution.
+More specifically, one can show that the resulting tree would closely resemble a Galton--Watson tree whose nodes have two children with probability $p_2= \P\{\mathcal{N}(0,1)>\gamma\}:=\Phi(\gamma)$ and no children with probability $p_0=1-p_2$ (where $\mathcal{N}(0,1)$ is a standard normal and $\gamma$ is the parameter chosen in the algorithm, which is assumed to be $\geq 1$ in this section).

-Let $C$ be an arbitrary subinterval of $[0,1]$ and assume that $C$ contains $N$ data points.
-The number of points in the left and right halves of $C$, which we denote by $N'$ and $N''$ respectively, are both binomial random variables with parameters $N$ and $1/2$.
-Noting that $2N'-N=N'-N''$, the probability of splitting the interval is
+Let $C$ be an arbitrary sub-interval of $[0,1]$ and assume that $C$ contains $N$ data points.
+The number of points in the left and right halves of $C$, denoted by $N_1$ and $N_2$, respectively, are binomial random variables with parameters $N$ and $1/2$.
+Noting that $2N_1-N=N_1-N_2$, the probability of splitting the interval is

 which by the Berry-Esseen theorem (Berry, 1941 \cite{berry}, see also Petrov, 1975 \cite{petrov}) is equal to $\Phi(\gamma)+\theta/\sqrt{N}=:p_2$ for some $|\theta|\leq 1$.

 Let $\epsilon > 0$ be arbitrary, and let $T'_n$ be the subtree of $T_n$ in which all nodes $C$ (we refer to $C$ as a node as well as an interval associated with that node) contain at least $N_\epsilon := \lceil 1/(\epsilon\cdot \Phi(\gamma))^2\rceil$ points.
 Then for these nodes, the probability $p_2$ of splitting is smaller than